nattar-kani/README.md/README.md

 <pre align="center">
 ────────────────────────────────────────

 hello, i'm nattarkani.

 i work somewhere between data, climate, technology and education.

-i like turning messy things into useful things — datasets into stories, ideas into things people can actually use, and complicated concepts into something that makes sense.
+i like turning messy things into useful things: datasets into stories, ideas into things people can actually use, and complicated concepts into something that makes sense.

 when i'm not doing that,
 i'm probably reading a book.

 currently curious about

 → data & analytics
 → ai & automation
 → climate & sustainability

 ────────────────────────────────────────
 </pre>